 The lyrics are typically sung in Jamaican and English dialects.
 But, of course, Bob Marley and The Wailers are two of the most well-known reggae artists.

-The origin of the name “Raggae” is an interesting story; Reggae is derived from a Jamaican phrase that means “rags” or ragged clothing.
+The name “Raggae” is an exciting story; Reggae is derived from a Jamaican phrase that means “rags” or ragged clothing.
 The term reggae first appeared in the Tennors’ 1968 song “Reggae Girl.”
 That same year, Toots and the Maytals released “Do the Reggay.”
 The term stuck and became associated with the specific style of music created in Jamaica.

 8 Questions You Might Have About the Bob Marley Museum